Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 088 : October 14, 2018

-**Today's Progress** : Studied more about feature learning, also wrote a medium article which served as the part two about the differences between analog and digital sound.
+**Today's Progress** : Studied more about feature learning, also wrote a medium article which served as part two of the differences between analog and digital sound

 **Thoughts** : I am learning new things day by day.